 Rental Registration & Inspection

-The City of Celina, Community Services Division administers a Sustainability Program which strives to provide safe, quality, and sanitary housing for multi-family apartments, duplexes and single-family homes.
-All non-owner occupied homes within the City of Celina must be registered as a rental property in January of each year.
-Registration fees are due at the time of registration each January.
-Inspections must be scheduled at the time of tenant change while the property is vacant.
+The City of Celina, Code Services Department administers a Sustainability Program which strives to provide safe, quality, and sanitary housing for multi-family apartments, duplexes and single-family homes.
+All non-owner occupied homes within the City of Celina must be registered as a rental property.
+Registration fees are due at the time of registration, and each January when the registration is renewed.

 Single-Family Rental Inspection concerns may include, but are not limited to the following:

 1. Driveways/Walkways – All must be maintained to prevent damage to person or property.

 2. Electrical – Receptacle covers must be provided and be secured, outlets must be properly wired, breaker boxes must be correctly wired, breaker boxes must not have gaps or missing covers and there must be proper maintenance of any air conditioning and heating units.